Reduced-Order Surrogates for Forced Flexible Mesh Coastal-Ocean Models: Conclusion

 \section{Conclusion}

+The proposed surrogate architectures with external forcing inputs and temporal unrolling enable accurate and computationally efficient long-term predictions across three hydrodynamic test cases.
+While the neural Koopman Autoencoder achieved slightly higher predictive accuracy in two out of three cases compared to the proper orthogonal decomposition based surrogates, both approaches showed strong performance.
+Temporal unrolling played a critical role in reducing error accumulation and improving long-horizon accuracy by an order of magnitude for some surrogates.

-The proposed Koopman autoencoder (KAE) architecture with external forcing inputs and temporal unrolling was superior to proper orthogonal decomposition (POD) based surrogates in terms of accuracy across three hydrodynamic test cases.
-The proposed eigenvalue regularization effectively improved long-term stability in unstable surrogates, but did not yield the same accuracy improvements as temporal unrolling.
-For most surrogates, temporal unrolling improved the accuracy by a factor two.
-The best-performing surrogate models were KAEs, which achieved RMSEs in the range 0.01--0.13 relative to the variability of the predicted variables in autoregressive predictions of one year with 30 minute time steps.
-The $R^2$ values were 0.940--0.996 for water surface elevations and 0.65--0.996 for current velocities.
-The highest errors were observed for one test case which has limited training data, a large mesh and complicated dynamics due to seiching.
+The best-performing surrogates achieved RMSEs of 0.0068--0.14 relative to the variability of the predicted variables, maintaining accurate autoregressive predictions over horizons of four months to one year with 30 minute time steps.
+Corresponding $R^2$ values ranged from 0.955 to 0.996 for water surface elevations and 0.61 to 0.995 for current velocities, indicating strong predictive skill, particularly for surface elevation dynamics.
+The largest errors occurred in the most complex test case, characterized by limited training data, a large computational mesh and seiching-driven dynamics, highlighting sensitivity to data availability and dynamical complexity.

-When surrogate model prediction skill was compared to the physics-based hydrodynamic model skill when validated against in-situ observations, the RMSE increased by at most 12\%, corresponding to errors of a few centimeters.
-In one case, errors decreased due to an improved prediction skill with the surrogate.
-Together with inference-time speed-ups of 300 to 1400 times for one-year simulations, these results indicate that the proposed reduced-order KAE surrogates are well suited for practical applications in ocean modelling.
+Compared against in-situ observations, using the surrogate for prediction increased the error by at most 12\% relative to the underlying physics-based hydrodynamic model, corresponding to differences of only a few centimeters.
+In one case, the surrogate even improved predictive accuracy.
+Combined with inference-time speed-ups of 300 to 1400$\times$ for one-year simulations, these results indicate that the proposed reduced-order surrogates can achieve near-physics-model accuracy at a fraction of the computational cost, making them well suited for practical applications in ocean modelling.